-The Localize CLI makes it easy to translate content from mobile apps and backend services.
+The Localize CLI makes it easy to translate content from mobile and web apps and backend services when a file-based approach is required.
 With a simple push/pull paradigm, you can easily push content to Localize and then pull the translations.
-Please note that the Localize CLI is not officially supported by Localize and is a community driven project.

 Installation

-There are a number of different ways to install the Localize CLI on your machine, depending on what operating system and environment you are using:
+There are a number of different ways to install the Localize CLI on your machine, depending on what operating system and environment you are using.
+Here we describe how to install the Localize CLI using Pip.

 Pip is a Python-based tool that offers convenient ways to install, upgrade, and remove Python packages and their dependencies.
 Pip is the recommended method of installing the CLI on Mac and Linux.